Getting Started with the CBFS component

-CBFS Connect consists of two components: a kernel mode system driver, and a user mode API known as the CBFS component.
+The CBFS component consists of two parts: a kernel mode system driver, and a user mode API known as the CBFS component.
 The driver works on the system level behind the scenes; you don't interact with it directly.
 Instead, you integrate the CBFS component into your application, then use it to create, delete, and manipulate a virtual drive.
 The CBFS component also provides events that your application must implement to actually handle various filesystem operations related to your virtual drive.

 - Install and Uninstall the Drivers